n8n-io/n8n-docs/docs/insight2/data-sources/mssql.md

 ## Connection

-Please make sure the host/ip of the database is accessible from your VPC if you have self-hosted Insight.
+Please make sure the host/ip of the database is accessible from your VPC if you have self-hosted Insight².
 If you are using Insight² cloud, please whitelist our IP.

-To add new MS SQL Server / Azure SQL database, click on the '+' button on data sources panel at the left-bottom corner of the app editor.
+To add new MS SQL Server / Azure SQL database, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
 Select `SQL Server` from the modal that pops up.

 Insight² requires the following to connect to your PostgreSQL database.